Elevate to Alleviate: How Can Leg Elevation Help During Pregnancy?

 All these conditions can be alleviated by a few hours of leg elevation using a high-quality leg rest.
 Here’s how leg elevation helps in pregnancy:

 - It Lessens Swelling — When you’re pregnant, your body produces about 50 percent more blood and body fluid to help support your growing baby.
 People who suffer from swollen feet and legs will find that elevation helps treat pregnancy edema (swelling) in the lower limbs.
-Essentially, elevating the legs takes the pressure off the veins and improves circulation, which can help reduce swelling.
+Essentially, elevating the legs takes the pressure off the veins and improves venous blood flow, which can help reduce swelling.

 - It Reduces Pain — Perhaps most importantly, the occasional leg lift can help get rid of the foot, leg and ankle pain that’s so common during pregnancy.
 The increase in fluid means inflammation, which can knock you off your feet and keep you from working, exercising or doing everyday tasks.
 Mayo Clinic recommends staying off your feet and elevating them to prevent inflammation and pressure that triggers discomfort.